Smelly Chinese Food ☢️ Approach with Care!

 Stinky tofu is a street food, so it’s generally very inexpensive.
 I would definitely recommend trying it!
 If you’re not currently in China or a Asian country that sells it fresh, you might be able to find it at an Asian foods grocery store.

 You can even make your own stinky tofu at home, if you’re really dedicated!
 Don’t be too put off by the smell!
-You might be surprised to find that you really enjoy the flavor!
+You might be surprised to find that you really enjoy the flavour!

 Have you ever tried durian or stinky tofu?
 What did you think?
 What other smelly foods am I missing?
 Drop a comment and let us know!